-“Look, I feel bad for him, too, because I understand his points in terms of his value and everything else.
-But we felt we had to make the decision we made.”
+"“No,” Van Gundy said Tuesday.
+“We went through a very thorough process and we made the decision we made for the reasons that we thought it was too much risk.“Look, I feel bad for him, too, because I understand his points in terms of his value and everything else.
+But we felt we had to make the decision we made.”"

 It’s true that this is going to torpedo Motiejunas’s value in the coming offseason, and it’s going to hurt him financially and from a long-term security standpoint, as nobody is going to take an expensive max contract shot for him in this coming free agency period.
 As the salary cap is exploding this coming offseason, this will certainly cost him a massive amount of money.
 It’s understandable, but nobody felt overly confident about his back issues at the time of the trade, and the Pistons decision to fail him and void the trade simply confirmed the worst fears of everybody involved.

 It’s also important to remember that the Rockets themselves haven’t found it in themselves to put him on the floor much.
 The trade was voided on February 22nd, and his return debut to the Rockets wasn’t until three games after that date, on February 27th, a home game against the Spurs in which he played eight minutes.